 The gap between promise and reality is narrowing.
 The platforms are maturing.
 The failure lessons are being learned.
 The regulation is forcing accountability.
 The practitioners are getting smarter.

 We're not at the destination yet.
-But the people in the trenches—the Rachel Torreses and the Michelle Parks and the anonymous directors who shared their stories—are showing the way.
+But the people in the trenches—the talent acquisition leaders navigating implementation challenges, the candidates adapting to algorithmic evaluation, and the analysts documenting what works and what doesn't—are showing the way.

 The transformation is happening.
 It's just slower, messier, and more human than anyone expected.